Call us now at 847-495-6000 to Schedule a Consultation

 Car Accidents – Motorcycle Crashes – Truck Wrecks – Pedestrian Hit and Run

 Discovering the causes of a car, truck, or motorcycle accident and uncovering all sources of liability are not simple or straightforward tasks.
-Dangerous road conditions, brake failure, careless drivers, and traffic conditions can all be implicated as causes of a traffic accident.
+Dangerous road conditions, brake failure, careless drivers, distracted driving and or texting while driving, and traffic conditions can all be implicated as causes of a traffic accident.
 Lake County car accident lawyer Ron Bell has successfully handled a wide range of auto accident cases.
-The law offices of Ronald L. Bell & Associates, P.C. offers clients the benefits of Mr. Bell’s years of experience as a trial attorney who negotiates and tries cases with one objective: to obtain the results that injured clients need and deserve after a car or truck accident.
-To schedule a consultation, call or email the law offices of Ronald L. Bell & Associates, P.C. after an SUV rollover or pedestrian hit and run.
+The law offices of Ronald L. Bell & Associates, P.C. offers clients the benefits of Mr. Bell’s 35 years of experience as a trial attorney who negotiates and tries cases with one objective: to obtain the results that injured clients need and deserve after a car or truck accident.
+To schedule a consultation, call 847-495-6000 or email us at the law offices of Ronald L. Bell & Associates, P.C. after a car accident, SUV rollover or pedestrian hit and run accident.

 Motor Vehicle Accidents – An Overview

 Motor vehicle accidents cause the loss of time, property, health and even life.
 Such accidents occur because of elements including driver error, negligence, manufacturing defects and dangerous weather.
 No matter what the specific cause or result, a crash can turn a normal day into a prolonged struggle.
 Speaking with a lawyer can help you sort out your rights, your options and your future.
-Contact an attorney to find out more.
+Contact a Lake county Illinois personal injury attorney for answers.

 At-Fault, Negligent and Aggressive Drivers